 The Formula Grants for Rural Areas program provides capital, planning, and operating assistance to states to support public transportation in rural areas with populations of less than 50,000, where many residents often rely on public transit to reach their destinations.
 The program also provides funding for state and national training and technical assistance through the Rural Transportation Assistance Program.

-17th Biennial FTA State Programs Meeting/State Public Transit Partnerships Conference
+View presentations from the 17th Biennial FTA State Programs Meeting/State Public Transit Partnerships Conference, August 16-18, 2017.

 Eligible recipients include states and federally recognized Indian Tribes.
 Subrecipients may include state or local government authorities, nonprofit organizations, and operators of public transportation or intercity bus service.